red-kite-solutions/stalker/docs/docs/tutorials/implementing-jobs.md

 currently one type of job: a _python job_.

 There are a few ways a job can be started: manually (through user input), or automatically (through configured subscriptions).
-In any case, when a job needs to be run, the Flow Manager (FM) drops a message on the _Job Requests Queue_.
+In any case, when a job needs to be run, the Jobs Manager (JM) drops a message on the _Job Requests Queue_.
 The Orchestrator consumes requests and runs jobs inside [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
 The Orchestrator monitors the container standard output; this is how the job communicates its _findings_ and more to Stalker.